-In April 2015 I answered a tweet from the NSW Writers Centre seeking interest from potential book reviewers.
-I found I enjoyed the review process, because it made me think about a book from different angles.
+In April 2015, I answered a tweet from Writing NSW (formerly the NSW Writers’ Centre) seeking interest from potential book reviewers.
+I soon found I enjoyed the review process because it made me think about books from different angles:

-- Firstly, there’s me as the primary reader: What did I get from the book and would I recommend reading it to others?
+- Firstly, there’s me as a reader: What did I get from the book, and would I recommend reading it to others?

-- There are those who will read my review: What can I tell them about the book to entice them to read it, without spoiling their enjoyment of doing so?
+- Next, for those who will read my review: What can I tell them about the book to entice them to read it without spoiling their enjoyment?

-- And then there’s the writer: What was his or her goal in writing the book and how did they set about achieving it?
+- And finally, the writer: What was their goal in writing the book, and how did they set about achieving it?

 Selection of Book Reviews

 In the summer of 1952, Kip and his older brother, Tommy, find the entrance to a cave hidden in the hills above the family farm in the central north of Tasmania.
-The boys take every opportunity to explore their secret place, pushing further and deeper into it, never telling their parents about its existence, always lying about what they have been doing with their spare time.
-It is now 2002 and middle-aged Kip has returned to the Mole Creek cave, from where 50 years ago he ran back to the farm without Tommy.
+It is now 2002, and middle-aged Kip has returned to the Mole Creek cave from where he ran back to the farm fifty years ago without Tommy.

-It is October 1998 and Chasca Broderick has rushed home to the USA from her work with the War Crimes Tribunal in Sarajevo to attend her grandfather’s funeral.
+Chasca Broderick has rushed home from her work with the War Crimes Tribunal in Sarajevo to attend her grandfather’s funeral.
 Theodore Broderick had been a lawyer, an eminent legal academic, an adviser to presidents, a Supreme Court Justice, and a defence attorney at the Nuremberg Trials.

 Patrick White won the inaugural Miles Franklin Literary Award in 1957 for Voss.
-A year later Randolph Stow won the award for To the Islands.
-He was 22 years of age and had already published two novels, A Haunted Land (1956) and The Bystander (1957) and a collection of award-winning poems, Act One (1957).
+A year later, Randolph Stow won for To the Islands.
+He was only 22-years-old but had already published two novels, A Haunted Land (1956) and The Bystander (1957) and a collection of award-winning poems, Act One (1957).